isabel-amaral/feup-aed-AirlineDbMgmt/README.md

 ### Implemented Features

-Some of the most basic operations were specifically required in the project's description (pt) - [here](./docs/project-description.pdf).
+Some of the features were required in the project's description (pt) - [here](./docs/project-description.pdf).
-Bellow there's a listing of the features we're most proud of and some extra ones we came up with by ourselves.
+Bellow there's a listing of some of the features we thought were worth highlighting.

 - **Code documentation** - All the implemented classes were documented using doxygen.
 The complete generated documentation can be checked in the [docs directory](./docs/output/html).
 Alternatively just open the [index.html](./docs/output/html/index.html)